Written by: Jaii Fredregill

-Hostels and capsule hotels are the most affordable accommodation options in Singapore and cost as little as SGD 20 / USD 15 per night.
+Hostels and capsule hotels are some of the most affordable accommodation options in Singapore and cost as little as SGD 20/USD 15 per night.
 Budget hotels cost SGD 41 /USD 30+ on most hotel search sites.
 Two neighborhoods with loads of cultural and budget-friendly beds are Little India and Chinatown.

 Both have MRT stations and are a reasonable distance from the main sites.
 There is tons of cheap, good food and nightlife, though Little India does have more bars.

 Note: It is also legal to drink responsibly in public until 10:30 pm, so if you want to buy local beer at the supermarket and sit on a bench by the river to watch the boats while you drink it you can save money and enjoy the sites.